-Our Board of Directors has established three standing committees: the Audit Committee, the Compensation Committee and the Governance and Nominating Committee.
+Our Board has established three standing committees: the Audit Committee, the Compensation Committee and the Governance and Nominating Committee.
 Each committee has a formal charter adopted by the Board which is reviewed at least annually for appropriate updates.
 A copy of the charter of each active committee is posted on the Corporate Governance page of our company's website at www.formfactor.com.

-Audit Committee Members Primary Oversight Responsibilities Brian White, Chairperson Selection, compensation, and evaluation and termination of our independent registered public accounting firm Raymond A. Link Represents and assists the Board in fulfilling its responsibility to Lothar Maier oversee the: Sheri Rhodes quality and integrity of our financial statements adequacy and effectiveness of our internal controls over financial reporting and disclosure controls and procedures nature of any identified deficiencies and the implementation of corrective actions in relation to our internal controls over financial reporting financial and accounting policies, judgments, decisions, and risks relating to significant transactions and structures compliance with laws and regulations affecting the company's financial condition or financial reporting results of the independent auditors' audits of the company's annual financial statements and interim reviews

-Our Board has determined that each member of the Audit Committee is independent under the rules of the SEC and the Nasdag Stock Market for purposes of determining independence of directors generally and of directors who serve on the audit committee of a company listed on the Nasdaq Stock Market, and is able to read and understand financial statements as contemplated by such rules.
-Our Board has also determined that Raymond A. Link and Brian White are each audit committee financial experts under the rules of the SEC, and that each member of the Audit Committee is financially sophisticated under the rules of the Nasdag Stock Market.
-The Audit Committee met 4 times during fiscal year 2022.
-As Mr. Link is not standing for re-election at the 2023 Annual Meeting, Mr. White was appointed Chairperson of the Audit Committee effective March 24, 2023 and will continue to serve in this role contingent upon his election as a director at the Annual Meeting.
+Audit Committee Members Primary Oversight Responsibilities Brian White, Chairperson Selection, compensation, and evaluation and termination of our independent registered public accounting firm Kevin Brewer Represents and assists the Board in fulfilling its responsibility to Lothar Maier oversee the: Sheri Rhodes quality and integrity of our financial statements adequacy and effectiveness of our internal controls over financial reporting and disclosure controls and procedures nature of any identified deficiencies and the implementation of corrective actions in relation to our internal controls over financial reporting financial and accounting policies, judgments, decisions, and risks relating to significant transactions and structures compliance with laws and regulations related to accounting and financial reporting results of the independent auditors' audits of the company's annual financial statements and interim reviews Our Board has determined that each member of the Audit Committee is independent under the rules of the SEC and the Nasdaq Stock Market for purposes of determining independence of directors generally and of directors who serve on the audit committee of a company listed on the Nasdaq Stock Market, and is able to read and understand financial statements as contemplated by such rules.
+Our Board has also determined that Brian White is an audit committee financial expert under the rules of the SEC, and that each member of the Audit Committee is financially sophisticated under the rules of the Nasdaq Stock Market.
+The Audit Committee met 4 times during fiscal year 2023.